peterpeterparker/daviddalbusco.com/src/blog/making-your-website-ai-ready.md

 No one is going to maintain those files by hand, right?
 The common approach is to use an existing plugin for your documentation framework that takes care of generating them on each build.

-In my case, I ended up writing my own Docusaurus plugin.
-Firstly because I always pay attention to tech debt, preferring doing it myself when the ratio effort/costs feels better on the long term and, it gave me the flexibility to control the output with the fine grain I wanted.
+In my case, I ended up writing my own Docusaurus plugin, because I always pay attention to tech debt, preferring to do it myself when the effort/cost ratio makes sense long term, and it gave me the flexibility to control the output with the fine grain I wanted.
 For example, I decided not to include blog posts in `llms.txt` since they would duplicate snippets already covered by the documentation.
 Whether that actually matters to an AI is anyone's guess, but it felt cleaner.

 Since the files are generated at build time, I also set up a GitHub Action that commits a snapshot of them to the repo on each run.
 That way, on every PR, I can visually check whether the changes were applied as expected.